neoneye/PlanExe-web/index.md

 - PlanExe is a planner, that can make plans from vague descriptions.
 - Open source, MIT license.
 You can modify the python code or the report template.
-- Uses LlamaIndex so the LLM provider can be changed, such as OpenRouter, Ollama, LM Studio.
+- Uses LlamaIndex so the AI provider can be changed, such as OpenRouter, Ollama, LM Studio.

 ## Why use it